-- Mounts for the EVO Max series aircraft are sold separately.
-If you need a mount, contact Autel Robotics official or authorized dealers. - Do not plug a device that uses other USB-C interface standards into the PSDK extension interface, as it may damage the aircraft. - Before flight, make sure that the mount is securely connected to the aircraft and the fixing screws on both sides are tightened. - Pay attention to the battery level of the aircraft during flight.
-Mount operations consume the battery power of the aircraft, which will reduce the flight time of the aircraft.

-After removing a mount from the aircraft, be sure to close the rubber protective cover over the interface area.
+- Mounts for the Autel Alpha aircraft are sold separately.
+If you need a mount, contact Autel Robotics official or authorized dealers. - Do not plug a device (like charger) that uses other USB-C interface standards into the extension interface, as it may damage the aircraft. - Before flight, make sure that the external mount is securely connected to the aircraft and the fixing screws on both sides are tightened. - Pay attention to the battery level of the aircraft during flight.
+Mount operations consume the battery power of the aircraft, which will reduce the flight time of the aircraft. - After removing an external mount from the aircraft, be sure to close the rubber protective cover over the interface area.
 Otherwise, the protective performance of the aircraft will be affected.